 Use plenty of packing tape to cover all the joins and also use it to wrap right round the box, to prevent the box from bursting open or tearing apart in the event of extreme treatment.

-For shipping within the UK, we suggest you use UPS or a similar reputable company, booked through one of the online shipping suppliers such as Parcel2Go.
+For shipping within the UK, we suggest you use DHL, UPS or a similar reputable company, booked through one of the online shipping suppliers such as Parcel2Go.com.
 Only use a drop-off point if you are happy with the storage arrangements that your local drop-off point can offer.

-We would not recommend using the insurance offered by these suppliers, as it is too expensive.
-Instead, talk to your musical instrument insurer or, failing that, please talk to us.
+We would not recommend using the insurance offered by these suppliers as it is too expensive.
+Instead, talk to your musical instrument insurer to see if you are already covered.